 |iPad Pro 2021||8GB and 16GB||116 (26 before update)|

 The drawing performance of the iPad Air is similar to all other iPads that support Apple Pencil.
 The main difference between the iPad models come down to the features.
 E.g. laminated display, ProMotion 120Hz, storage capacity, RAM, processor.

 If you draw often, I recommend at least 256GB.
 If you draw a few times each week, 64GB should be sufficient.

 Note that iPadOS takes up 13GB.
 So actually you're just left with 51GB of storage.
 And that's if 64GB is 64GB and not 59.3GB due to format discrepancy.

 My Procreate files aren't really complex or multi-layer and are between 20MB to 200MB in size.
-If the average file size is 50MB, 1TB of storage is enough for just 20 files.
+If the average file size is 50MB, 20 files will take up 1GB.
 Professionals who use Procreate are likely to have much larger file sizes than me.